legal resources necessary to hold negligent facilities accountable.

 “Nursing will notify the resident’s physician or nurse practitioner when there is a significant change in the resident’s physical, mental or emotional status that affects their overall well-being.”

 Do you believe that your grandparent, parent or spouse died prematurely or suffered serious injury while a resident at Citadel Care Center – Elgin?
-If so, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
+If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
 Our law firm fights aggressively on behalf of Cook and Kane County victims of mistreatment living in long-term facilities including nursing homes in Elgin.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled elderly resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one’s harm.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.